What to Do When You Can't Sleep

 Sleep disorders.
 Insomnia is itself a sleep disorder, but it can also be a symptom of other sleep disorders, including sleep apnea, restless legs syndrome, and circadian rhythm disturbances tied to jet lag or late-night shift work.

-Daytime habits that cause insomnia
+Identifying habits that cause insomnia and disrupt sleep

 Not only can poor daytime habits contribute to insomnia, but a poor night's sleep can make these habits harder to correct, creating a vicious cycle of unrefreshing sleep: